ks4729/CoDaS_HEP/OMP_CPU_Exercises/README.md

+# OpenMP Exercises

 This directory contains exercises and solutions for a hands-on OpenMP course.
 Information about these programs can be found in the comments and in the slides from the course.

-To use these programs, copy the appropriate "def" file into "make.def".
-For example on a linux system running the gnu compilers, I'd type

-  cp linux_gnu.def make.def

-Then build the programs and test them
+Most of these programs can be directly compiled and run.
+For example, for the basic pi program:

+     >  gcc -fopenmp pi.c
+     >  ./a.out

+Note that even the sequential programs need OpenMP since we use the omp_get_wtime() timing function.

+You can also work with the makefile by changing definitions near the beginning of the file to point to the right compiler.
+You can then test all the code with makefile build target:

-   make test
+    > make test

-The solutions directory uses the same make.def file so to build the solutions, just type "make test".
+Solutions to all the exercises can  be found in the Solutions directory.
 The directory Challenge_Problems contains additional exercises for more advanced students.
 These have not been as carefully tested and may have problems building and running on some systems.